 Additionally, Resolution CVM No. 60, dated 23 December 2021, sets for the requirements and obligations of securitisation companies, as well as the requirements for the public issuance of receivables certificates.
-Furthermore, recent Resolutions Nos 5,118, dated 1 February 2024, and 5,121, dated 1 March 2024, from the Brazilian National Monetary Council, provide specifically for the backing of Agribusiness Receivables Certificates (certificados de recebíveis do agronegócio or CRAs) and Real Estate Receivables Certificates (certificados de recebíveis imobiliários or CRIs).
+Furthermore, Resolutions Nos 5,118, dated 1 February 2024, 5,121, dated 1 March 2024, and 5,163, dated 22 August 2024, from the Brazilian National Monetary Council, provide specifically for the backing of Agribusiness Receivables Certificates (certificados de recebíveis do agronegócio - CRAs), Real Estate Receivables Certificates (certificados de recebíveis imobiliários -CRIs) and Agribusiness Credit Rights Certificates (certificados de direitos creditórios do agronegócio - CDCAs).

-The regulatory surveillance over securitisation in Brazil is partially performed by the Central Bank of Brazil, with regard to activities performed by financial institutions, and partially by the CVM, with regard to the public offering of securities, the trading of marketable securities in stock exchanges and/or overthe-counter markets and to the securitisation through FIDCs, FIIs and securitisation companies.
+The regulatory surveillance over securitisation in Brazil is partially performed by the Central Bank of Brazil, with regard to activities performed by financial institutions, and partially by the CVM, with regard to the public offering of securities, the trading of marketable securities in stock exchanges and/ or over-the-counter markets and to the securitisation through FIDCs, FIIs and securitisation companies.